-SEC.
-13. Validity. - Regular passports issued under this Act shall be valid for a period of ten (10) years: Provided, however, That for individuals under eighteen (18) years of age, only a passport with five (5)-year validity shall be issued: Provided, further, That the issuing authority may limit the period of validity to less than ten (10) years whenever such restriction is necessary in the interest of national economy or political stability of the country.
-SEC.
-14. Ownership of Passports. - A Philippine passport remains at all times the property of the government, the holder being a mere possessor thereof for the duration of the passport's validity and the same may not be confiscated by any entity or person other than the government, through the Department.
-Any other government agency, official or employee that confiscates a passport or travel document shall promptly turn over the confiscated passport or travel document to the Department.
-SEC.
-15. Names and Titles . - Passports shall contain the full name of the applicant, but shall not include any title, profession or job description.
-The Philippine naming conventions and the relevant laws of the Philippines on the names of persons shall govern the details that shall be reflected in the passport.
-SEC.
-16. Other Travel Documents. - The following travel documents may be issued in lieu of a passport, the following travel documents, as described under Section 8, may be issued in lieu of a passport under the circumstances listed hereunder: (a) Emergency Travel Document: (1) A Filipino citizen with urgent travel requirements who, for one reason or another, has lost one's passport or whose passport has expired or is expiring and cannot be issued a regular passport; and
+Sec.
+12. Validity. - As provided for under Republic Act No. 10928 extending the validity of Philippine passports, regular passports issued under this Act shall be valid for a period of ten (10) years: Provided, however, That for individuals under eighteen (18) years of age, only a passport with five (5)-year validity shall be issued: Provided, further, That the issuing authority may limit the period of validity to less than ten (10) years, whenever in the national economic interest or political stability of the country such restriction is necessary: Provided, finally, That a new passport may be issued to replace one which validity has expired, the old passport being returned to the holder after cancellation.

-(2) A Filipino citizen with emergency travel requirements, who 1 has not been issued a regular passport and who, for one reason or 2 another, cannot be issued a regular passport.
-3 4 (b) Travel Document Certificate: 5 6 (1)A Filipino citizen being repatriated to the Philippines; 7 8 (2)The alien spouse of a Filipino and their dependents who 9 have not yet been naturalized as a Filipino and who are traveling to the 10 Philippines or is a permanent resident of the Philippines returning from 11 traveling abroad; and 12 13 Aliens permanently residing in the Philippines who are not (3) 14 able to obtain a passport or other travel documents from their countries 15 of origin.
-16 17 Convention Travel Document which shall be valid for five (5) (c) 18 years from the date of issuance, shall be issued to Refugees or Stateless 19 persons recognized by the DOJ Refugees and Stateless Persons Protection Unit 20 (DOJ-RSPPU) or the appropriate government agency and is likewise a 21 permanent resident.
-22 23 SEC.
-17. Loss or Destruction of a Passport. - The loss or destruction of a 24 passport shall be immediately reported to the DFA or a Foreign Service Post.
-The 25 holder of such passport shall submit an affidavit stating in detail the circumstances of 26 such loss or destruction.
-As used in this Act, a lost passport is one the whereabouts 27 of which are unknown to the applicant despite diligent search, or if known, may not 28 be retrieved, recovered and produced by the applicant for reasons beyond the applicant's control.
+- Sec.
+13. Ownership of Passports.
+A Philippine passport remains at all times the property of the government, the holder being a mere possessor thereof for the duration of the passport's validity and the same may not be surrendered to any entity or person other than the government or its duly authorized representative. - Sec.
+14. Names and Titles.
+Passports shall contain the full name of the applicant, but shall not include any title, profession or job description. - Sec.
+15. Other Travel Documents.
+The following travel documents may be issued in lieu of a passport, under the circumstances listed hereunder: - a) Emergency Travel Document which shall be valid for one (1) year from the date of issuance, for: - A Filipino citizen with urgent travel requirements who, for one reason or another, has lost one's passport or whose passport has expired or is expiring and cannot be issued a regular passport; - 2) A Filipino citizen with emergency travel requirements, who has not been issued a regular passport and who, for one reason or another, cannot be issued a regular passport. - b) Travel Document Certificate which shall be valid for thirty (30) days from the date of issuance, for: - 1) A Filipino citizen being repatriated to the Philippines; - 2) The alien spouse of a Filipino and their dependents who have not yet been naturalized as a Filipino and who are travelling to the Philippines or is a permanent resident of the Philippines returning from travelling abroad; and - 3) Aliens permanently residing in the Philippines who are not able to obtain a passport or other travel documents from their countries of origin. - c) Convention Travel Document which shall be valid for five (5) years from the date of issuance, shall be issued for a Stateless person who is likewise a permanent resident or a refugee granted such status or asylum in the Philippines.

-A holder who subsequently manages to find his lost passport shall turnover the same to the Department.
-If he is not able to do so, he shall submit an Affidavit stating the location of the passport and the person or entity in possession thereof.
+Sec.
+16. Loss or Destruction of a Passport. - The loss or destruction of a passport shall be immediately reported to the DFA or a Foreign Service Post.
+The holder of such passport shall submit an affidavit stating in detail the circumstances of such loss or destruction.
+As used in this Act, a lost passport is one the whereabouts of which are unknown to the applicant despite diligent search, or if known, may not be retrieved, recovered and produced by the applicant for reasons beyond the applicant's control.

-Should the DFA find that the applicant made false claims or deliberately withheld information about the loss of the passport or passports, or intentionally destroyed a passport, the applicant shall be held liable under Section 23(b) of this Act.
+Should the DFA find that the applicant made false claims or deliberately withheld information about the loss of the passport or passports, the applicant shall be held liable under Section 19(b) of this Act.

-SEC.
-18. Fees. - Reasonable fees, as may be determined by the Secretary, shall be collected for the processing and issuance of a passport or a travel document: Provided, however, That any fee shall not be increased more than once every three (3) years.
+Sec.
+17. Fees. - Reasonable fees, as may be determined by the Secretary, shall be collected for the processing and issuance of a passport or a travel document.